sampsyo/cs6120/content/blog/2019-12-06-alive/index.md

 ### Refinement
 By definition, compilers are allowed to produce different results for the same source program in the presence of undefined behavior.
 However, compilers are _not_ allowed to introduce undefined behavior for a program and input that was well-defined in the unoptimized source code.
-That is, the burden on a verifier like Alive is to show that optimizations are _refinements_ of the source: the optimized target can include a more, but not less, specific subset of behaviors of the source.
+That is, the burden on a verifier like Alive is to show that optimization targets are _refinements_ of the source: the optimized target can include a more, but not less, specific subset of behaviors of the source.

 To illustrate this, let's look at a [real bug][PR20186] in an optimization that Alive discovered in production LLVM (also described [here][jr1]).
 The optimization aims to simplify an expression that negates the division of a variable `x` with a constant `C`, from the explicit `0 - (x/C)`, to the simpler `x / -C`.